Orange walk: Scotland

-Orange walks continue across Scotland, but they are concentrated in Glasgow, Lanarkshire, Ayrshire, Renfrewshire and West Lothian.
+Orange walks continue across Scotland, but they are concentrated in Glasgow, Lanarkshire, Ayrshire, Renfrewshire, West Lothian and East Lothian.
+In 2009, it was reported that Glasgow held more Orange Walks than both Belfast and Derry combined, with Glasgow hosting 247 to Belfast and Derry's joint 217, with a senior council source saying “We now have a situation where we have more parades in Glasgow than in the two largest cities in Northern Ireland put together."

 In 2003, a survey of 1,029 Scottish people revealed that 53% were either in favour or strongly in favour of banning Orange Walks, and 24% opposed banning them.
 Of these respondents, Catholics were more likely than Protestants to say that Orange Walks should be banned (66% and 39%, respectively).

-It is accepted that events such as national days are marked by parades by other organisations, religious and otherwise, such as the Scouts and the Boys' Brigade—but apart from one-off anniversaries such as centenaries, that tends to be the limit of such activity.
-This is in stark contrast to Orange Walks which—in some areas of Glasgow—can be seen and heard almost every day during parts of the summer months.
+It is accepted that events such as national days are marked by parades by other organisations, religious and otherwise, such as the Scouts and the Boys' Brigade - but apart from one-off anniversaries such as centenaries, that tends to be the limit of such activity.
+This is in stark contrast to Orange Walks which - in some areas of Glasgow - can be seen and heard almost every day during parts of the summer months.
 Consequently, and also due to disproportionate costs, initiatives have been introduced to the Glasgow City Council to restrict the number of marches.

 This disconnect between the frequency of Orange walks and wider societal norms has caused the walks to be more broadly criticised as incitements to hatred and violence.
 The Grand Orange Lodge of Scotland has supported police moves to fine spectators for sectarian activity.
 Grand Master Ian Wilson has said: "All the effort that has gone into defending our interests can be destroyed by the stupidity of the few".

+Australia

 Marches were common in Australia at the turn of the 20th century.
 The Kalgoorlie and Boulder marches in the 1890s and 1900s attracted conflict between Catholics and Protestant marchers.
 An increase in membership in recent years has seen a revival of the Orange Order in Australia, and an annual Twelfth of July parade is currently held in Adelaide.
 In New Zealand, walks continued until at least the 1920s, but no longer take place.
+The Grand Orange Lodge of New Zealand still exists, they oversee a number of active Orange Lodges.
+They travel to Donegal to participate in the Rossnowlagh Twelfth.

+Canada

 In Canada, Orange Walks on 12 July were once large public occasions, particularly in the provinces of Ontario and Newfoundland that have a strong Loyalist heritage dating from the time of the American Revolution.
 Toronto's Orange Parade has been held annually since 1821, but its turnout has dwindled in recent decades.
 Some parades continue to be held in other parts of Canada.
 Orange walks have occurred in Liverpool.
+1 July marks the annual Bobcaygeon Canada Day parade in which the Canadian Orange Order take part in.